AlexanderCannon/byop/README.md

 This is where the magic happens.
 In recent years there has been a shift towards testing applications as they actually work.
 For my money the best in the business in the React world is still [enzyme](https://airbnb.io/enzyme/).

-There is a number of new challengers in that space, I have had good expeirence with both [cypress](https://www.cypress.io/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro), but in production I find myself gravitating to Enzyme.
+There is a number of new challengers in that space, I have had good expeirence with both [cypress](https://www.cypress.io/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro), but in production I find myself gravitating to Enzyme, as it is the cadillac of React integration testing tools.

+Enzyme requires a bit of setup you can see how I did it in my [Jest config](/jest.config.js) and my [Setup script](/src/__setup__/setupEnzyme.ts).
+No rocket science, just a helping hand for mocking.

 I have some examples of testing with both react-testing-library and enzyme in my tests, like [this](/src/app/components/Counter/__tests__/index.spec.tsx) and [that](/src/app/components/Speaker/__tests__/index.spec.tsx).

 #### 📸 Snapshot Testing